 Squalane (with an “a”) is a derivative of squalene obtained by hydrogenation.
 Compared to its natural form, squalane is more stable when exposed to oxygen.
 That means it greatly extends its shelf life and can be stored longer in beauty products.
 Besides, a hydrogenated molecule of squalane is softer and thinner, which makes it easy to penetrate the skin.
 Finally, it doesn’t clog the pores and can perfectly suit oily skin.

-Squalane vs Squalene: The Difference
+Squalane vs Squalene: The Differences

 Squalane includes all the same intensely hydrating benefits of squalene but with additional “upgrades.”
 It is stable, non-greasy, and fast-absorbing.
-Thus, before it can be used in skin care products, all squalene must be hydrogenated into stable squalane.
+Thus, before it can be used in skincare products, all squalene must be hydrogenated into stable squalane.

 What are the Skin Benefits of Squalane?

 Squalane has millions of benefits for the skin.
 Since it is pretty similar to a natural component of sebum, this ingredient retains moisture and improves texture.
 Squalane absorbs deeply and quickly, making it one of the most effective compounds for dry skin.

 Squalane strengthens the barrier and protects the skin from sun radiation.
 It also acts as an anti-aging agent, helping to lessen the appearance of fine lines and wrinkles.
 Finally, squalane is responsible for transporting active ingredients, making it easy to treat skin disorders like dermatitis, acne, or psoriasis.